tclvisais a standard Tcl extension providing a binding

 # set "assert" state

-Controls the state of the GPIB Remote Enable (REN) interface line,
+visa::gpib-control-atn $vi $visa::GPIB_ATN_ASSERTControls the state of the GPIB Remote Enable (REN) interface line,

 and optionally the remote/local state of the device.
 This command is a

-front-end for viGpibControlREN
+front-end for viGpibControlREN VISA API function.

-- channel containing reference to a VISA
+`visa::gpib-control-ren session mode`session - channel containing reference to a VISA

-resource session opened by visa::open
+resource session opened by visa::open.

-- Specifies the state of the REN line and
+mode - Specifies the state of the REN line and

 optionally the device remote/local state.
 Valid value is one of the

-predefined constants.
+visa::GPIB_REN_xxx predefined constants.
 Please refer to

 your VISA documentation for detailed help.